s-expressionists/Cleavir/BIR/README.md

 Every datum has the following accessible properties:

  * `name` is used for debugging.
  * `rtype` represents the "representation type" of the datum.
 This is it's "low level" type, not a lisp type specifier.
-Available rtypes are `:object`, representing "boxed" general Lisp objects; `:multiple-values`; `:continuation`; and anything a client wants to define.
+Available rtypes are `:object`, representing "boxed" general Lisp objects; `:multiple-values`; and anything a client wants to define.

 `phi`s have an `iblock`, which is the iblock they are a confluence at; that is to say, the phi's definitions are the terminators of the predecessors of its `iblock`.